In person What does this mean?

 A common first year with the Community and Justice Services and Protection, Security and Investigation programs provides students with an overall understanding of criminal justice and law enforcement in Canada and also allows students the opportunity to transfer between programs after the first year of study and possibly receive all three credential in four years.

-Graduating students may also have the opportunity to further their studies at the degree level at the Orillia Campus with our unique four-year Bachelor of Human Services – Police Studies degree.
+Graduating students may also have the opportunity to further their studies at the degree level at the Orillia Campus with our unique four-year Honours Bachelor of Police Studies degree.

 What courses are included in the Police Foundations diploma program?